sockjs/sockjs-client/README.md

 SockJS
 ======

-HTML5 WebSockets-like API for the older browsers.
+Pure JavaScript WebSockets-like API for browsers that don't support HTML5 or are running behind a proxy.

  * No Flash inside (no need to open port 843 - which often doesn't work through proxies, no need to host `crossdomain.xml`)